A Real Page Turner

 AUTHOR'S NOTE

-While unceasingly delivering the highest spiritual message wherever he went, Swami Vivekananda did frequently come down to the mundane social strata, which made him endearing to people in their everyday life.
-This way he drew many towards him and changed them with the touch of his godly nature before going back again to his own orbit.
-Within the covers of this book we find the Swami indulging himself in a strange friendship with an American businessman, which finally endured time, space and generations.
-Here the renunciant monk comes down to the commonplace life of an American family to love and be loved, and thereby lift those worldly folks to experience the fleeting touch of divine bliss and confer immortality upon them.
+While unceasingly delivering the highest spiritual message wherever he went, Swami Vivekananda frequently came down to the mundane social strata, which made him endearing to people in their everyday lives.
+This way he drew many towards him and changed them with the touch of his godly nature before returning to his unique orbit.
+Within the covers of this book, we find the Swami indulging himself in a strange friendship with an American businessman, which finally endured time, space and generations.
+Here the renunciant monk comes down to the commonplace life of an American family to love and be loved and thereby lift those worldly folks to experience the fleeting touch of divine bliss and confer immortality upon them.

-This book is about the unique relationship which developed between Swami Vivekananda and an eminent American businessman who could recognize the Swami's spirituality and greatness even when he was early in the West.
+This book is about the unique relationship which grew between Swami Vivekananda and an eminent American businessman who could recognize the Swami's spirituality and brilliance even when he was early in the West.
 Besides, though the narrative is primarily focused on the friendship between the Swami and Francis H Leggett and its captivating climax, it has not excluded the other members of the Leggett family and their significant roles in the life of Vivekananda.
-On the whole, this is an outstanding story of friendship between two men of widely different vocations that finally transcended time and distance.
+Overall, this is an outstanding story of friendship between two men of widely different vocations that finally transcended time and distance.

-For long I had a growing interest in Francis Leggett.
-He played an important role in the history of Swami Vivekananda―both when the Swami was among us and when he was not.
-When I began my quest for this overmodest man, it took me to incidents and episodes that instantly inspired to put together a narrative which finally got shape in this book.
-Besides, to build up an inevitable backdrop I have to include brief histories of two immigrant American families, the Leggetts and the MacLeods, this has added attractive dimensions to the story.
+I had a long interest in Francis Leggett.
+He played a significant role in the history of Swami Vivekananda―both when the Swami was among us and when he was not.
+When I began the quest for this overmodest man, it took me to incidents and episodes that instantly inspired me to put together a narrative, which finally got shaped into this book.
+Besides, to build up an inevitable backdrop, I have to include brief histories of two immigrant American families, the Leggetts and the MacLeods, which added attractive dimensions to the story.
+While looking for facts to frame a brief sketch of exactly who Frank Leggett really was and what he did to the Swami, I became, above all, captivated by the dramatic elements in his life, which reminded me of Shakespearean tragedies.

 A REAL PAGE-TURNER

-It all begun in New York City in early 1895 when after attending a Vedanta lecture of the Monk the Merchant invited him for a dinner someday soon.
-A little over 100 years later the sprawling 82 acre country house of the Merchant in Stone Ridge, New York, became a Spiritual Retreat to practise the ideals the Monk had preached and personified.
-Numerous letters, reminiscences and biographies stand witness to how this marvel gradually took shape.
-But the little story of a quiet and reticent man somehow remained unsaid till recently before The Monk and A Merchant came out.
+It all began in New York City in early 1895 when after attending a Vedanta lecture of the Monk the Merchant invited him for a dinner someday soon.
+A little over 100 years later the sprawling 82-acre country house of the Merchant in Stone Ridge, New York, became a Spiritual Retreat to practise the ideals the Monk had preached and personified.
+Numerous letters, reminiscences and biographies show how this marvel gradually took shape.
+But the little story of a quiet man somehow remained unsaid till recently before The Monk and A Merchant came out.
 The narrative, replete with irresistible incidents and episodes spanning centuries and hemispheres, has seemingly become too fascinating to resist.

 The Protagonists and a few of Those Who Shaped the Story: